 Editor’s Note: In the interest of full disclosure, here at Medtronic, we strive to provide outstanding customer service.
 But matchmaking is not guaranteed.

-The LOOP: How do you plan on spending this Valentine’s Day?
+Q. How do you plan on spending this Valentine’s Day?

-We’ll probably have a quiet night at home.
+A. Amanda: We’ll probably have a quiet night at home.
 We’ll likely make the day more about our son and make it fun for him.